alefisico/reana-tutorial/episodes/introduction.md

 This allows others to replicate the experiments and compare their results.
 <!-- Tools like [REANA]() and [Snakemake]() can significantly aid in reproducibility by providing platforms for creating, managing, and sharing reproducible computational workflows.
 These tools help researchers document their experimental steps, track dependencies, and ensure that results can be replicated consistently, fostering trust in scientific discoveries. -->

+## Towards Reusable Analyses: A Three-Step Approach

+Let's explore a three-step approach:

+1. **Capture Software and Code:**
+    * **Objective:** Package analysis code and its dependencies for reliable and reproducible execution.
+    * **Current Practices:** Many analyses utilize Git (GitHub/GitLab) for code version control.
+Some leverage containerization technologies (e.g., Docker, Singularity) to encapsulate the entire software environment.
+2. **Capture Commands:**
+    * **Objective:** Define the precise commands required to execute the analysis code.
+    * **Current Challenges:** Analysis scripts often consist of complex and difficult-to-understand sequences of bash or Python commands.
+3. **Capture Workflow:**
+    * **Objective:** Define the ordered execution of commands within the analysis, independent of the specific computing environment.
+    * **Focus:** This tutorial will delve into workflow management using modern tools like Snakemake and demonstrate how to execute these workflows on CERN's REANA platform.

+By implementing these steps, we can significantly improve the reproducibility, maintainability, and shareability of our physics analyses.

 ## What does reproducibility has to do with me?